lakshrajkumar26/lakshrajkumar26/ReadMe.md

 # 💫 About Me:
-Front-End Developer with expertise in building responsive, user-focused web applications using modern JavaScript frameworks.
+Front-End and Back-End Developer with expertise in building responsive, user-focused web applications using modern JavaScript frameworks.
 Skilled in writing clean, efficient code and<br>enhancing UI performance for improved user interactions.
 Looking to leverage technical abilities and problem-solving skills in a collaborative project environment.

 ## 🌐 Socials: